* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze burritos?

 Yes, burritos freeze well as long as you pick the fillings wisely.
 Wet vegetables, salsa, and sour cream don’t freeze well.
-Meat, beans, and cheese burritos are better choices to freeze.
-Burritos will last for up to 6 months if stored correctly, but I aim to use them within 3 months.
+Meat, eggs, beans, and cheese burritos are better choices to freeze.
+Burritos will last for up to 6 months in the freezer, but I aim to use them within 3 months.

 How to freeze burritos: